laravel/docs/upgrade.md

     composer require symfony/mailgun-mailer

 ###### Postmark

-`wildbit/swiftmailer-postmark` needs to be removed because Laravel moved from Swift Mailer to Symfony Mailer.
+`wildbit/swiftmailer-postmark` needs to be removed because Laravel moved from SwiftMailer to Symfony Mailer.
 To continue using Postmark Mailer you are required to use the underlying Symfony Postmark Mailer:

     composer require symfony/postmark-mailer